raspberrypi/documentation/configuration/wireless/access-point-routed.md

-# Setting up a Raspberry Pi as a Wireless Access Point
+# Setting up a Raspberry Pi as a Routed Wireless Access Point

 ## What you will do, what you will need
  - This guide shows how to create a secondary wireless network managed by your rpi.
 Your rpi needs to be connected via its ethernet port to a main, pre-existing, network.